 Take a look at your calendar.
 If you’re like most executives, you’re booked up with meetings weeks in advance.
-As we all know, meetings can sometimes be a real waste of time.
+As we all know, meetings can sometimes be a real waste of time and can create meeting madness!
 At Rhythm Systems, we help our clients establish the right rhythm or cadence of meetings and use best practices to ensure the time spent in meetings is valuable.
 We believe that our Daily Huddles, Weekly Team Meetings, Monthly Meetings, Quarterly Planning, Annual Planning, and ongoing think rhythms help your company (and each of you) work more effectively, solve problems more proactively, and make critical adjustments so you can achieve success.
 That being said, you probably have some meetings on your calendar that you wonder, “What’s the point?"

 After implementing the meeting rhythm we recommend for optimal operation of your business, you might need to step back and re-evaluate the other meetings on your calendar.
 Some of them may no longer be necessary.
 Once you’re in the habit of having effective Weekly Adjustment Meetings, you can probably go ahead and cancel any status meetings with your team.
 You also may find that you don’t need one-on-one check-ins or annual performance reviews with all of your direct reports once you’ve successfully cascaded Rhythm.

 How do you know if you can trim down your meeting list?
 Conducting a meeting audit can really help you think through the meetings you need (and the ones you don’t).

 - Make a list of every meeting you or your leadership team attends on a regular basis.

 - How long is the meeting?

 - Who attends the meeting?

 - What is the purpose of the meeting?